A-Yehia19/Chess/README.md

 Online website to play chess with your friends.

+this website is a Chess game using react deployed on 2 servers with a load balancer for better experience

+Servers host website using Nginx and HAproxy load balancer on a third server

+you can visit the website through [this Link](http://abdullahyehia.tech/)

 ## Setup:

 In any terminal, type the following commands to install the necessary packages and run the app.